Types

 As with functions, it is possible to specify options to types as well.
 Options are specified by

-) after the type name, and specifying each option separated by commas.
+adding a colon (:) after the type name, and specifying each option separated by commas.
 The

 following options are provided by Basic Storm.
 Extensions may add more options by extending the rule